Bayou Bend School Tours

 What happens if our group is late?

-Please call 713.639.7750 as soon as possible to say that you are running late by.
+Please call 713.639.7750 as soon as possible to say that you are running late.
 In general, tours end on schedule, and the volunteers and staff will shorten the presentation to accommodate your arrival time.

 Where do we enter and check in?

-Your bus should proceed to the lower parking lot, where you will be met by Bayou Bend volunteers.
+Your bus should proceed to the lower parking lot, where you will be met by Bayou Bend volunteers who will board the buses to orient your group.
 Your group will be divided as necessary, and then escorted to the beginning point of your program.

-We recommend that backpacks, heavy coats, and umbrellas remain on the bus.
-All bags and cameras must be locked up in the provided lockers before you enter the house.
+Backpacks, heavy coats, and umbrellas should remain on the bus.
 If your group plans to have lunch on the Visitor Center lawn, please leave the lunches on the bus until your scheduled lunch time.

 How many chaperones should we bring?